vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 August 1st, 1920, the cruel hand of Death snatched him away."

-Anxious messages, distinguished callers, large, un- manageable crowds testified to the love and devotion he inspired.
+Anxious messages, distinguished callers, large, un###manageable crowds testified to the love and devotion he inspired.
 During the sad week, the hearts of all Indians, alternating with hopes and fears, must have gone up to the Almighty in silent or vocal prayer.
 But